CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/03-Create-Application-group.md

 An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
 In this task, we will create a new application group of type ‘*RemoteApp*’ and publish two applications in it.
 Also, we will assign users to both the application groups.

-1. Navigate to Azure portal, then search for *Windows Virtual Desktop* in search bar and select **Windows Virtual Desktop** from the suggestions.
+1. Navigate to Azure portal, then search for *Azure Virtual Desktop* in search bar and select **Azure Virtual Desktop** from the suggestions.

    ![ws name.](media/w1.png)

-1. You will be directed towards the Windows Virtual Desktop management window.
+1. You will be directed towards the Azure Virtual Desktop management window.

    ![ws name.](media/64.png)